Let's Give the Boy a Hand

 "Let's Give the Boy a Hand" is the fourth episode of the first season of the American television drama series Dexter.
-It premiered on October 22, 2006 on Showtime in the United States.
+It premiered on October 22, 2006, on Showtime in the United States.
 The episode was written by Drew Z. Greenberg and directed by Robert Lieberman.
 The Ice Truck Killer starts leaving body parts of his latest victim at locations related to Dexter's childhood, making him confront his dark personal history.
-Meanwhile Rita confronts a neighbor with a noisy dog that is keeping her children up at night.
+Meanwhile, Rita confronts a neighbor with a noisy dog that is keeping her children up at night.
 Lieutenant LaGuerta seeks to comfort the mother of the latest Ice Truck Killer victim and the pressure on Sergeant Doakes escalates when Guerrero's associates begin following him.

 Plot

-While investigating a severed hand found on a beach, Doakes spots Guerrero's men watching him.
+Whilst investigating a severed hand found on a beach, Doakes spots Guerrero's men watching him.
 After discovering the hand belongs to Tony Tucci, LaGuerta visits his mother in an attempt to make amends for naming him as the Ice Truck Killer on television.
 Dexter remembers that he and Harry visited this beach when he was a child, where Harry lectured him on the importance of faking emotions to make other people happy.
 Back at his apartment, Dexter looks through a family photo album.
 It appears that the Ice Truck Killer broke into his apartment to get to know him, not just leave doll parts.

 LaGuerta forces Debra to watch boxes of surveillance tapes.
 Kara's brother continues to taunt Doakes about how he's going to get himself killed.
 Doakes lets him know that Ricky wouldn't come out of cover to give Kara a divorce, suggesting he's the reason she was killed.
 Later, a severed foot is found near an old soccer field where Dexter played in his youth.
-Dexter tells Doakes that the killer is sending a message that is more important than the ritual, but cannot tell him what or why.
+Dexter tells Doakes that the killer is sending a message that is more important than the ritual but cannot tell him what or why.
 After analysis of the foot, Dexter determines that Tucci is still alive and is systematically having his limbs removed by the Ice Truck Killer.
-LaGuerta phones Tony's mother to tell her that her son may still be alive.
+LaGuerta phones Tony's mother to tell her that her son might still be alive.